noseka1/openshift-auto-upi/README.md

 *openshift-auto-upi* is a separate tool, and is not in any way part of the OpenShift product.
 It enhances the *openshift-installer* by including automation for the following:

-*openshift-auto-upi* comes with Ansible roles to provision OpenShift cluster hosts on the following target platforms:
+*openshift-auto-upi* comes with Ansible roles to deploy OpenShift cluster on the following target platforms:

 * [Bare Metal](roles/openshift_baremetal)
 * [Libvirt](roles/openshift_libvirt_fwcfg)